kamranahmedse/developer-roadmap/src/data/roadmaps/cpp/content/c-vs-c@2Ag0t3LPryTF8khHLRfy-.md

 *   Does not support objects or classes.
 *   Memory management is manual, using functions like `malloc` and `free`.

+Here's an example of manual memory management in C:

 ```c
 #include <stdio.h>
 #include <stdlib.h>